fankaiLiu/Promptpro/README.md

 # promptpro
 This is a small tool that generates AI prompts.
 Currently, it supports bulk random generation for MidJourney.
-Please place the config.toml in the same directory as the program's statistics directory
+Please place the config.toml in the same directory as the program's statistics directory Input some keywords, click generate, and it will generate some prompts
 ## About

 ## Usage